Facility Policies

 On this Page

 The guest fee is $15/day, and the individual must be accompanied by a UM-Flint Student or UM-Flint Rec Center member.
 (Children 6-17 and seniors 62+ are $8.)
-The guest must present a valid, government-issued photo identification that includes birthdate, fill out applicable paperwork and pay the daily fee.
+The guest must present a valid, government-issued photo identification that includes birthdate, fill out applicable paperwork, and pay the daily fee.
 No one will be admitted without a picture ID.
 For those 17 and under, ID is not required, but they must be accompanied by an adult member 18 or older.

 The Recreation Center utilizes MCards for the purpose of granting access to the facility.
 Rec Center members are issued an Mcard when they first sign up for a membership, and patrons must bring their MCard each visit.
 If you have forgotten your ID, some form of government issued picture ID will be required in order to verify your identity and date of birth.